juanpy0223/Lenovo-ThinkCentre-M900-Tiny-PC-Hackintosh/README.md

 ![03DORTANIA FIX SLEEP](https://user-images.githubusercontent.com/74636450/181666540-fc3606db-43f1-499d-9d87-05111e72a2b7.png)

--- if you check patching methods, the board controller supports 3 ports (2 DP + Dummy which can be HDMI or VGA)...
+-- if you check whatevergreen patching methods, the board controller (0x1912) supports 3 video output ports (2 DP + 1 Dummy which can be HDMI or VGA depending on adapter)...
 If you change the dummy port definition from Dummy to DP, SLEEP and WAKE happens really fast 2-3 seconds.
-From Dummy "10 00 00 00" to Display Port "00 04 00 00".
+Exampl: From Dummy "10 00 00 00" to Display Port "00 04 00 00".

-This way you avoid getting stuck on BLANK SCREEN and Only Fan and CPU are still running, reducing power consumption.
+# This way you avoid getting stuck on BLANK SCREEN and Only Fan and CPU are still running, reducing power consumption.

 # This is a WORK IN PROGRESS, please let me know any problem you may have, or any suggestions.